 The students' portfolio coaches and learning community leaders will serve as initial faculty career advisors.
 These relationships will help to open doors for the student to the professional and collegial world of medicine.
 Students in the LSI curriculum will participate in a longitudinal Career Exploration thread which will include several career exploration weeks during Part One.
 LSI Part One students learn as much as possible about the opportunities that exist within the medical community.
 Participating in interest groups, completing the exercises in Careers in Medicine, and taking advantage of departmental opportunities will help them learn to survey the possibilities.
-In addition, the Special Assistant to the Associate Deans, Dr. Krayton (Krayton.Blower@osumc.edu) and the Associate Dean for Student Life, Dr. Alex Grieco (Grieco.11@osu.edu), are always available to meet with students at any level for advice about career selection and residency applications.
+In addition.
+Assistant Krayton Special to the Associate Deans, Dr. (Krayton.Blower@osumc.edu) and the Associate Dean for Student Life, Dr. Alex Grieco (Grieco.11@osu.edu), are always available to meet with students at any level for advice about career selection and residency applications.

-LSI Part Two and Three students are especially encouraged to discuss their career objectives and curricular plans with departmental advisors ("specialty champions"), and especially for Part Three, with Clinical Track Directors for the various LSI Clinical Tracks (information shared through programming in advance of LSI Part Three).
+LSI Part Two and Three students are especially encouraged to discuss their career objectives and curricular plans with departmental advisors (champions).
 The departmental advisor can direct the student to specific resources or an individual within the department to serve as an advisor for a particular student or to enhance career planning.